shmishleniy/sbt-deploy-ssh/README.md

 Use `deploySshExecBefore` and `deploySshExecAfter` to execute any bash commands before and after deploy.

-Any exeption in `deploySshExecBefore` and `deploySshExecAfter` will abort deploy for all servers.
+Any exception in `deploySshExecBefore` and `deploySshExecAfter` will abort deploy for all servers.

-To skip deploy only for curent server you should wrap exeption to `SkipDeployException`.
+To skip deploy only for current server you should wrap exception to `SkipDeployException`.

+For example stop and update and run your app, copy with scp needed application.conf depends on server name:

 ``` sbt
 lazy val myProject = project.enablePlugins(DeploySSH).settings(